Saturday, October 6, 2018

 Track 2: Building up the Beloved Community of God

-Facilitator: Rev. Dr. Grace Pak, Director of Cross-Racial/Cross-Cultural Leadership, General Commission on Religion and Race
+Facilitators: Rev. Dr. Grace Pak, Director of Cross-Racial/Cross-Cultural Leadership, General Commission on Religion and Race & Rosa Williams, Chair, Board of Laity.

 The demographic landscape of the United States is changing with increased diversity in the communities throughout the country.
 We will explore how we can build up the Beloved Community of God as we seek ways to minister across racial and cultural boundaries.